-If these mysterious quartz-sandstone pillars (pictured above) in China’s Zhangjiajie National Forest Park look familiar, they should.
-One of the tallest of the 3,000 pillars in the park was previously named the Southern Sky Column but was officially renamed Avatar Hallelujah Mountain in honor of the film "Avatar" — it was the creative inspiration for the floating peaks in the James Cameron film.
+If these mysterious quartz-sandstone pillars in China’s Zhangjiajie National Forest Park look familiar, they should do.
+One of the tallest of the 3000 pillars in the park was previously named the Southern Sky Column, but was officially renamed Avatar Hallelujah Mountain in honour of the film Avatar – it was the creative inspiration for the floating peaks in the James Cameron film.

 2. Mount Mouaroa, Moorea

 Moorea in French Polynesia is considered one of the most beautiful islands in the Pacific.
-At 2,497 feet, Mouaroa isn’t the tallest peak on the volcanic island, but it's probably the most impressive.
+At 761m, Mouaroa isn’t the tallest peak on the volcanic island, but is probably the most impressive.
 Good luck getting to the top!

 3. Rainbow Mountains, China

-China’s colorful Rainbow Mountains look like a work of art.
-Located in Zhangye Danxia Landform Geological Park, the unusual colors on the mountains are the result of sandstone and minerals being pressed together more than 24 million years ago.
+China’s colourful Rainbow Mountains look like a work of art.
+Located in Zhangye Danxia Landform Geological Park, the peaks reach several hundred metres.
+The unusual colours are the result of sandstone and minerals being pressed together more than 24 million years ago.

 5. Fairy Chimneys, Turkey